 The Rendering Algorithm

-The first step is to group the datasets into subsets which we will denote ‘Layer’.
-The criteria for the separation will be the minimum display scale of the dataset.
-Note that all data-coverages within a dataset will share the same minimum display scale and data-sets with the same minimum display scale are not allowed to overlap.
-To be precise, the union of all data-coverages of one dataset must not overlap the union of the data-coverages of another dataset with the same minimum display scale.
+The first step is to group the datasets into subsets which we will denote ‘Layers’.
+The criteria for the separation will be the minimum display scale along with the drawing index of the dataset.
+Note that all data-coverages within a dataset will share the same minimum display scale and drawing index, and data-sets with the same minimum display scale or the same drawing index are not allowed to overlap.
+To be precise, the union of all data-coverages of one dataset must not overlap the union of the data-coverages of another dataset with the same minimum display scale or drawing index.

+Datasets which share a common (non-null) drawing index are grouped together in single layers.

+The minimum display scale of these layers is the smallest minimum display scale (the largest scale denominator) of the component datasets.

+From the remaining datasets, those which share a common minimum display scale are grouped together in single layers.

+Layers from A and B which share a common minimum display scale are grouped together in single layers.

-Then the ‘Layers’ are sorted by their minimum display scale and sequentially rendered starting with the smallest minimum display scale.
+The ‘Layers’ are then sorted by their minimum display scale and sequentially rendered starting with the smallest minimum display scale.